Maughold Head Lighthouse: History

 Designed by Charles and David, two brothers from the notable Stevenson lighthouse engineering family, it consists of a 23 metre high masonry tower, with the lighthouse keepers accommodation built on the headland above at the same level as the lantern.
 A set of 127 steps links the tower to the keeper's cottage.

 The optic was supplied by Chance Brothers of Smethwick, the fog signal and other ancillary equipment by Dove & Co of Edinburgh.
 The 1st order Fresnel lens is still in use.

 Maughold Head Lighthouse became operational on 15 April 1914, and the Bahama Bank Lightship was subsequently taken out of service.

 With a focal height of 65 m above the sea, the light has a nominal range of 15 nautical miles, and has a characteristic of three flashes of white light every thirty seconds.
 The fog signal, which formed the major part of justification for the station, produced a single blast every 90 seconds.
 It was deactivated in 1987.

-Following automation in 1993, the former keeper's cottages were converted into bed and breakfast holiday accommodation, they were later sold in 2014 for a guide price of £600,000.
+Following automation in 1993, the former keeper's cottages were converted into bed and breakfast holiday accommodation, they were later sold in 2014 for a guide price of £600,000, selling for a finalised sum of £500,000.

 The light and tower continues to be maintained by the Northern Lighthouse Board, and is registered under the international Admiralty number A4786 and has the NGA identifier of 114–5036.